-The outcome of the census, asset and inventory survey (RP survey) indicated that there are various types of fixed assets under private ownership (not owned by MCC, owned by the traders instead) that will be impacted by the demolition works.
-These assets are used by the traders and are fixed since they cannot be moved as the traders shift to their relocation site.
+The outcome of the census, asset and inventory survey (RP survey) indicated that there are various types of fixed assets under private ownership (not owned by KCC, instead owned by the traders) that will be impacted by the demolition works.
+These assets are used by the traders and are fixed as they cannot be moved as the Trader shifts to the relocation site.

-No private land will be affected, all the affected properties are makeshift structures situated within the existing markets boundaries
+No private land will be affected, all the affected properties are makeshift structures situated within the existing markets boundaries.